 Navigator is a prediction tool that automatically finds the optimal oven setup for each product you profile.
-Navigator lets you understand how changes to belt speed and oven set points will affect a product profile.
-Navigator can create and evaluate billions of potential product profiles, automatically selecting the profile and oven setup that best fits the Process Window.
+Navigator lets you understand how changes to belt speed and oven set points will affect a product profile by evaluating billions of potential recipes settings, automatically selecting the profile and oven setup that best fits the Process Window.
 This automated prediction tool is exponentially more powerful and accurate than any tool currently on the market and allows you to find the optimal profile in about a minute.
 The automated prediction tool is designed to center the profile in your process window, and you may set the limits to fit your process.
-An example of this is running sensitive components with lead-free solders: if your assembly cannot see temperatures above 235C, but must see a fairly high peak temperature to reflow the lead-free solder, Navigator will find a profile that will be centered between the high and low limits.
+An example of this is running sensitive components with lead-free solders: if your assembly cannot see temperatures above 235C but must see a fairly high peak temperature to reflow the lead-free solder, Navigator will find a profile that will be centered between the high and low limits.

 Perhaps the most significant feature of the software and the Navigator tool is that they rank your profiles using the Process Window Index.
 This allows you to compare performance between processes and, more importantly, to be assured that you have found the most robust and reliable profile for a given product that your oven can achieve.